Teacher Model Fingerprinting Attacks Against Transfer Learning: Discussions

 \subsection{Limitations and Future Work}

 \mypara{Language model} In this paper, our empirical studies focus on computer vision tasks.
 Recently, the transfer learning technique plays a vital role in a more broad range of fields.
 For instance, famous pre-trained language transformers, like BERT and GPT-3, are widely adopted into various downstream applications, such as search ranking~\cite{GDC20} and medical text mining~\cite{LYKKKSK20}.
 We think it is possible to infer pre-trained language teacher models with the same strategy proposed in this paper.
-That is, sending a normal text segment and a calibrated artificial text segment to the black box, which would induce a pair of similar latent representations if the victim is transferred from the attack candidate teacher model.
-The critical challenge is how to choose the inference input and craft the synthetic input with specific limitations by NLP tasks.
-We plan to extend this work into sequential language models, and devise new teacher model fingerprinting attacks to infer the pre-trained language transformer of a black box.
+We plan to extend this work into sequential language models, and devise new fingerprinting attacks.

 \mypara{Advanced adversarial attacks} Our results show that we can lower the attack bound of model stealing attacks based on a successful teacher model fingerprinting attack.
 We believe our proposed attack can assist other advanced adversarial attacks, e.g., black-box adversarial example attack~\cite{WYVZZ18} and membership inference attack~\cite{SZHBFB19}.
-We will explore more types of adversarial attacks preceded by our attack in real-world settings, to gain a deeper insight into the privacy and security threats raised by the teacher model fingerprinting attack.
+We will explore more adversarial attacks preceded by our attack in real-world settings.

 \mypara{Fingerprint erase} Our empirical study indicates that the teacher model fingerprint may still exist even after fine-tuning.
-Indeed, the teacher model fingerprint is determined by multiple factors, including model architecture, parameter initialization, training dataset, stochastic training, etc. In the feature, we plan to study how different aspects impact the model fingerprint, and explore new ways to erase teacher model fingerprint from the student model as fundamental defenses.
+In the feature, we plan to study which factors may impact the model fingerprint, and explore ways to erase teacher model fingerprints from student models as fundamental defenses.